What Are Some Signs of Cocaine Abuse?

 In order to prevent a potentially tragic outcome, it is beneficial to recognize the warning signs that a loved one or family member may be abusing cocaine.

 Cocaine takes effect quickly, but has a short half-life, meaning that the high is generally short-lived—lasting from 5-30 minutes, depending on how the drug is used and how quickly the drug is absorbed into the bloodstream, Psychology Today publishes.
 The Genetic Science Learning Center at the University of Utah reports that the fastest way to send drugs into the brain is by smoking, and injection is the second fastest method.
-Smoking cocaine is the most popular method of ingestion, as NIDA reports that 72 percent of all admissions to substance abuse treatment centers for cocaine abuse involve crack cocaine abuse.
+Smoking cocaine is the most popular method of ingestion, as NIDA reports that 72 percent of all admissions to cocaine abuse treatment centers involve crack cocaine abuse.

 Cocaine creates its “high” by blocking dopamine from being recycled, therefore artificially increasing the activity of this “feel good” neurotransmitter.
 Users may be overly talkative, excitable, have fewer inhibitions and high confidence levels, and have lowered appetites or need for sleep when under the influence of cocaine.
 After coming down from the cocaine high, there is often a crash period, and users may eat and sleep more than usual during this time.
 Some other signs that someone may be abusing cocaine include: